leann-e/nc-news/README.md

 This is the solo frontend project for the Northcoders Bootcamp, which is built using React.

-It is written in JavaScript, with styling done using CSS.
+It is written in JavaScript, with minimal styling done using CSS.

 ## About the Project